Humphrey Lynde: Life

 Lynde was the son of Cuthbert Linde or Lynde of Westminster.
 He was elected a queen's scholar at Westminster School; matriculated 14 January 1597 at Christ Church, Oxford, and graduated B.A.
 7 July 1600.
 In 1601 he became a student at the Middle Temple, and succeeded to a family estate near Cobham, Surrey.
 In 1611, he acquired an estate at Clapham, but in April 1614, he was licensed to alienate 800 acres of his estate to John Hawsley.
 He moved to a mansion he built on the Thames at Twickenham Meadows, Middlesex, where several of his children were baptized.
 He was knighted by James I (29 October 1613), made a justice of the peace, and represented Brecknock in parliament February–June 1626 after Sir Walter Pye chose to sit instead for Herefordshire.

 Lynde was a noted anti-Catholic.
 On 27 June 1623 a prominent debate on the claims of Rome was held at his London house.
 Daniel Featley and Francis White represented the Protestants, and the Jesuits John Percy alias Fisher (1569–1641) and John Sweet argued on behalf of the Catholic views.
 A report of the debate, The Romish Fisher Caught, 1624, was published by Featley, at the command of Archbishop George Abbot.

 He was well known to Simon Birckbek, and James Duport notices him in his Musæ Subsecivæ.
 Lynde died 8 June 1636, and was buried in Cobham parish church, 14 June.
-The funeral sermon, preached by his friend Damiel Featley (published 1638), contains a eulogy on his life and character.
+The funeral sermon, preached by his friend Daniel Featley (published 1638), contains a eulogy on his life and character.